Stop Paying Rent.

-Owner-occupied commercial real estate loans let you purchase the property your business uses — with as little as 10% down through SBA programs.
-Compare SBA 504, SBA 7(a), and conventional options across multiple lenders.
+Owner-occupied CRE loans let you purchase the property your business uses — with as little as 10% down through SBA programs.
+Compare SBA 504, 7(a), and conventional options.

-Three main loan structures cover most owner-occupied purchases.
-The best fit depends on your down payment, business age, property type, and timeline.
+Three structures cover most owner-occupied purchases.
+The best fit depends on your down payment, timeline, and property type.

-💡 Best for established businesses (2+ years) buying an existing building.
-Fixed rate for the life of the loan protects against rate increases.
+Best for established businesses (2+ years) buying an existing building.
+Fixed rate for the life of the loan.

-💡 More flexible than 504 — can include working capital, equipment, and real estate in one loan.
-Good for newer businesses or mixed-use needs.
+More flexible — can include working capital, equipment, and real estate in one loan.

 Why Business Owners Stop Renting and Buy

-Owning the property your business operates in is one of the most effective ways to build long-term wealth while reducing operating costs.
+Owning the property your business operates in is one of the most effective ways to build long-term wealth.

 Build Equity Instead of Paying Rent

 Every mortgage payment builds equity in an asset you own.
-Monthly rent payments disappear forever.
-Over 10–20 years, the difference in net worth can be substantial — especially as property values appreciate.
+Rent payments disappear forever.

 Lock In Your Occupancy Cost

-Lease renewals can bring 10–30% rent increases.
-A fixed-rate owner-occupied CRE loan gives you a predictable payment for 20–25 years, protecting your business from landlord decisions.
+A fixed-rate loan gives you a predictable payment for 20–25 years.
+No landlord rent increases.

 Potential Rental Income